Halloumi – how to cook, and loads of unexpected ideas

 - My go-to method is simply to oil a ribbed griddle pan, get it good and hot, and fry slices of halloumi on it until it forms a golden crust – a couple of minutes each side.
 Eat the instant it’s ready – the chef sitting down to eat last, and everyone else tucking in as soon as their plate is laden.
 I just oil the pan so that the cheese doesn’t stick – the dryer you fry the halloumi the better it will develop the golden exterior crust which is an essential contributor to the flavour.

-- A Lebanese approach I read about in Salma Hage’s The Lebanese Cookbook, is for each 100g/4 oz halloumi, to mix chopped mint (from a small bunch) with the juice of a lemon, four tablespoons of olive oil, a clove of garlic, peeled and crushed with a little textured salt, and some grinds of black pepper.
+- A Lebanese approach I read about in Salma Hage’s The Lebanese Cookbook, is for each 100g/4 oz halloumi, to mix chopped mint (from a small bunch, or in the winter, dried) with the juice of a lemon, four tablespoons of olive oil, a clove of garlic, peeled and crushed with a little textured salt, and some grinds of black pepper.
 Slice the halloumi, and marinate in the mixture for ten minutes or so.
 Then grill or griddle as described above.

 - You can barbecue it, (either as kebabs with other things – pieces of meat, chunks of courgette; or on its own as long fingers threaded onto a soaked bamboo skewer) in which case soak it first in olive oil and mint, or oregano.